-The mean concentration of each long-lived radionuclide in dust attributable to the operation is multiplied by the number of hours of exposure per year, the standard persons breathing rate, and a DCF that converts the concentration of inhaled radionuclide in dust into effective dose for that radionuclide ED_R (in mSv/y).
+The mean concentration of each long-lived radionuclide in dust attributable to the operation is multiplied by the number of hours of exposure per year, the standard persons breathing rate, and a DCF that converts the concentration of inhaled radionuclide in dust into effective dose for that radionuclide (ED_R).
 The formula used is:

-$ED_R = C x t x B x DCF$
+$ED_R = C x h x B x DCF$

-Where C is the mean annual concentration (Bq/m^3), t is the total number of hours per year (8,760 h/y), B is the breathing rate (m^3/h) and DCF is the dose conversion factor (in mSv/Bq) for the specific radionuclide.
+where C is the mean annual concentration (Bq/m^3), h is the number of hours of exposure per year, B is the breathing rate (m^3/h) and DCF is the dose conversion factor (in mSv/Bq) for the specific radionuclide.

-The effective dose from radioactive dust ED_D (in mSv/y) is then the sum of the effective dose for each of the long-lived radionuclides.
+The effective dose from dust (ED_D) is then the sum of the effective dose for each of the long-lived radionuclides.